ngrafx/nray/README.md

 nray is a command line tool that takes a scene as an input and renders it as an image.

 It comes with 3 samples scenes that can be modified to render different things.
+Notes that the above example renders have been run with higher samples.
+I've kept the demo scenes relatively fast even on a modest computer.

 `./nray ../scenes/cornell_box.nray`